karolsenami/karolsenami.github.io/_posts/2006-02-02-rollandgarros.md

   r: 0
   g: 72
   b: 41
-description: This Android & Windows application was produced by <a href="http://explore-studio.com">Explore Studio</a> made for the <a href="https://www.fft.fr/">FFT</a> (Fédération Française de Tennis), in order to make a virtual tour into VIP saloons.
+description: This Android & Windows application was produced by <a href="http://explore-studio.com" target="_blank">Explore Studio</a> made for the <a href="https://www.fft.fr/" target="_blank">FFT</a> (Fédération Française de Tennis), in order to make a virtual tour into VIP saloons.
 credits:
   - name: Explore Studio
     link: http://explore-studio.com